CupNoodles27/DRG-Tips-and-Tricks/README.md

 ### After S3 P13 dead tips

 I'm not sure of the timing on these since I took a long break.

+* [Intermediate] If you have 3 max satchel charges, a resupply will only give you 1.
+[Fixed, now it properly gives 2]

 * [Fun fact] As driller, you can escape the drop pod by dropping a C4 and spam grabbing it.
 Same can be done with engi and prox mines.
 [Example](https://www.youtube.com/watch?v=yYC0dJcIYfA)